 U.S. Assistance to Bosnia and Herzegovina

 U.S. Government assistance to Bosnia and Herzegovina aims to fully anchor the country in European and Western institutions, strengthen multi-ethnic democratic institutions and civil society, support strong state-level judiciary and law enforcement sectors, bolster free and independent journalism, counter corruption, support civic education, promote a multi-ethnic and pluralistic society, and increase prosperity and attractiveness to foreign investors.
 The United States has provided over $2 billion in assistance since 1992; FY 2020 assistance to Bosnia and Herzegovina totals approximately $50 million, including bilateral, regional, and COVID Supplemental funding.

 Bilateral Economic Relations

 Bosnia and Herzegovina is a transitional economy that is pursuing membership in the European Union and the World Trade Organization.
 More than 50 U.S. and U.S.-affiliated companies have established a full-time presence in the country.
 In 2018, the United States exported over $380 million in goods to Bosnia and Herzegovina, while goods imports from Bosnia and Herzegovina totaled over $98 million.

 Bosnia and Herzegovina’s Membership in International Organizations

 Bosnia and Herzegovina and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
-Bosnia and Herzegovina also is an observer to the World Trade Organization and the Organization of American States and a participant in the North Atlantic Treaty Organization’s (NATO) Partnership for Peace program.
+Bosnia and Herzegovina is also an observer to the World Trade Organization and the Organization of American States and has been a participant in the North Atlantic Treaty Organization’s Partnership for Peace program since 2006.

 Principal Embassy officials are listed in the Department’s Key Officers List.